ading2210/chatlink/README.md

 ### Setup:
 (Note: This has only been tested on Linux)
 1. Cd into your server's directory and clone this repository.
 2. Edit config.py and add a Discord webhook URL.
-ALso edit the MC version and edit the location of the MC server's log file.
+Also edit the MC version and edit the location of the MC server's log file (needs to be an absolute path).
-4. Run `python3 chatlink.py` to start the program
+4. Run `python3 chatlink.py` to start the program.